Raster CRT Typography (According to DEC)

 It’s crucially the image given in (2), representing dot streching, which provides the blocky, rather bold strokes found in modern representation of the font.
 However, if we add the sine- and cosine-like ramps of the flanks of the rising and dropping phosphor activation (compare 4 & 5 and the timing diagram above), we arrive at a closer rendition of the screen image (mind that the VT100 and VT220 are said to expose quite discernible scanlines).

 As we may say, a rather extreme example of the media instructing typographical forms, or, vice versa, the glyph design working by the media and its specific technological constraints to arrive at the desired typography.
-Having a look at the effects of phosphor activation, latency and bleed, we may also understand, why individual photos of VT-terminal screens show varying font widths, according to the eposure in respect to the brightness of the monitor, while an overall smoothness of the font is still preserved.
+Having a look at the effects of phosphor activation, latency and bleed, we may also understand, why individual photos of VT-terminal screens show varying font weights, according to the exposure in respect to the brightness of the monitor, while an overall smoothness of the font is still preserved.

 And here is another representation of the ROM-separations (compare the image above) with effects applied, providing a closer impression of the screen rendition: